 - Am I cross-training excessively?
-Though it can be tempting to utilize rest days for cross-training, remember those periods of rest are just as important as your actual workouts.
+Though it can be tempting to utilize rest days for cross-training, remember those periods of rest are just as important as your dance days.

 - Is my company (or school) scheduling time for proper recovery?
 With every class, rehearsal, and performance, it is essential to allow muscles to rebuild from natural wear and tear.
 This is most difficult when evening performances are followed by early-morning classes.
 If possible, speak to your administration about adapting recovery time into your schedule.

 - Mental fog or the inability to think clearly

 - Physical exhaustion